Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_app_svc/cluster_api/capi_azure/azure_function_arm_template/_index.md

 ## Cluster extensions

-In this scenario, the Azure Arc-enabled app services cluster extension was deployed and used throughout this scenario in order to deploy the app services infrastructure.
+In this scenario, the Azure Arc-enabled app services cluster extension was deployed and used throughout this scenario to deploy the app services infrastructure.
 In addition, the Azure Monitor for Containers, Microsoft Cloud Defender and the Azure Policy extensions were also installed on the cluster.

-- In order to view cluster extensions, click on the Azure Arc-enabled Kubernetes resource Extensions settings.
+- To view cluster extensions, click on the Azure Arc-enabled Kubernetes resource Extensions settings.

   ![Screenshot showing the Azure Arc-enabled Kubernetes resource](./42.png)